foliovision/fv-wordpress-flowplayer/readme.txt

 Thank you for being part of the HMTL 5 mobile video revolution!

+= My video doesn't play in some browsers. =

+This should be related to your video format or mime type issues.

+Each browser supports different video format, MP4 is the recommended format: http://flowplayer.org/docs/#video-formats

+Please note that MP4 is just a container, it might contain various streams for audio and video.
+You should check if the video stream in your MP4 is H.264 aka MPEG-4 AVC or MPEG-4 Part 10 and if audio is using AAC: http://flowplayer.org/docs/encoding.html#codecs

+Using MPEG-4 Visual or MPEG-4 Part 2 is not recommended as it might cause issues in Internet Explorer HTML5 mode.

+In general, it's recommended to use constant frame rate: http://flowplayer.org/docs/encoding.html#general-advice

+You should also check if your server is serving your video file with the proper mime type.
+Just copy full video URL and check it with this tool: http://web-sniffer.net/

+You need to look at "Content-Type:" in the "HTTP Response Header" section.
+It should not be "video/mpeg" if your video is MP4.

 = I get an error message like this when activating the plugin: Parse error: parse error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' in /wp-content/plugins/fv-wordpress-flowplayer/models/flowplayer.php on line 4 =

 You need to use at least PHP 5, your site is probably still running on old PHP 5.